Bigger doesn’t always mean better.

 Please contact Neville Crook via Neville @ Swarmfarm.com

-Jocie has life time experience in agriculture from growing up on a sheep and beef cattle operation south-west of Blackall, Queensland Australia.
-She has trained as an agricultural economist and has many years experience in agricultural consulting, rural finance and grain farming.
+Jocie is a founding director of SwarmFarm Robotics and has life time experience in agriculture.
+She grew up on a sheep and beef cattle operation south-west of Blackall, Queensland Australia.
+She has trained as an agricultural economist and has many years’ experience in agricultural consulting, rural finance and grain farming.
+Jocie graduated from the University of New England, Armidale with a Degree in Agricultural Economics.

 We’re a small team with a big goal!